Stock Markets Still Buoyed By US Inflation Data - UrduPoint

 Stock Markets Still Buoyed By US Inflation Data

-Wall Street rose by 0.4 percent at the start of trading, while in Europe, London's benchmark FTSE 100 index was up 0.3 percent, Frankfurt's DAX gained 0.5 percent and Paris's CAC 40 index added 0.1 percent.
+In Europe, London's benchmark FTSE 100 index ended the day 0.5 percent higher, Frankfurt's DAX gained 0.7 percent and Paris's CAC 40 index added 0.1 percent.

 "This week has been all about the inflation data and, frankly, it could be the dominant force in the markets now right up until the Jackson Hole symposium," said OANDA analyst Craig Erlam, referring to an upcoming meeting of central bankers from around the world at the end of August.